top of page

 Respect

-We respect every individual’s right to make their own decisions and choices.
-We are committed to empowering you to take control of your life and to make informed decisions.
+The counsellor should respect your right to make your own decisions and choices, without judgement.
+There are no right or wrong answers.
+Domestic abuse counsellors will be committed to empowering you to take control of your life and to make informed decisions.

 Counselling: Counsellors